Informfully/Challenges/README.md

 The name of each JPG file corresponds to the 'image_id' associated with each news article.

 For image retrieval, we recommend using [Yahoo-Flickr Creative Commons 100 Million (YFCC100M)](https://www.multimediacommons.org).
-You are free to use any other open-source dataset, but this must be shared with us as part of your workflow submission.
+You are free to use any other open-source dataset, but you must share it with us as part of your workflow submission.

 ## Expected Submission